 That’s it.
 You got your acceptance letter in the university of your choice.
 You booked your flight tickets and packed your excessively heavy bags.
-You’re finally read to travel to college.
-But you are laying there wondering..
-What now?
+You’re finally ready to start traveling to college.
+But you are lying there wondering… What now?

 No seriously, you need to chill.
-Studying abroad and traveling to college might be two very stressful activities, you might feel the urge to panic at every detail and always predict the worst possible scenario.
-To that I tell you, chill!
+Studying abroad and traveling to college might be two very stressful activities during which you might feel the urge to panic at every detail and always predict the worst possible scenario.
+And to that I tell you, chill!

 #2 Have a Checklist

-You don’t simply leave the house, you usually do a three-point-check: keys, phone, wallet (unless you are a psychopath).
-Now you’re not just leaving the house, you are leaving the whole country, so you might consider a checklist slightly bigger than just these three.
+You don’t simply leave the house, you usually do a three-point-check: keys, phone, wallet (unless you are a maniac).
+Traveling to college isn’t so different.
+But now you’re not just leaving the house, you are leaving the whole country, so you might consider a checklist slightly bigger than just these three.

 Then you proceed with your belongings and other material in your luggage.

-Finally, do not forget a portable charger for your phone, and you might want to download podcasts or a movie for the flight (because you really do not want to watch the in-flight movies..
-Spoiler Alert: Snakes on a plane!)
+Finally, do not forget a portable charger for your phone.
+And you might want to download podcasts or a movie for the flight.
+You really don’t want to watch the in-flight movies.
+Spoiler Alert: Snakes on a Plane!

-Let’s admit it, you probably googled your name.
-So you can use the same method to get a glimpse of where you are going.
+Let’s admit it, you probably googled your name at least once.
+So, when traveling to college, you can use the same method to get a glimpse of where you are going.
 Try researching the university you are going to, most universities have a “Student Life” section on their website.
 Check the campus and the buildings, the spots you might want to spend time at.
 You can use TripAdvisor for the most common tourist attractions.
 Also, you might find it useful to look up the average prices so you wouldn’t get scammed over a bottle of water.

-Okay, this might seem that I am just filling up some content for this article (..or am I?) but it is imperative to remind you to chill.
+Okay, this might seem like I’m just trying to fill up the content for this article (…or am I?), but it is imperative that I remind you to chill.
 It is okay to be anxious sometimes, but just remind yourself that everything is under control.
-Drasco’s team is always available for the sole purpose to answer your questions, help you plan your trip, and remind you that everything is taken care of.
-Really, chill.
+Drasco’s team is always available for the sole purpose of answering your questions, helping you plan your trip, and reminding you that everything is taken care of.
+So really, chill.

 #5 Double Check

-Yes, you are excited to travel and start your new life, but take a few moments to revise your checklist, put these items in writing so it will be easier for you to cross them off the list.
+Yes, you are excited about traveling to college and starting your new life.
+But take a few moments to revise your checklist.
+Put these items in writing so it would be easier for you to cross them off the list.
 As long as you are on the ground, you are able to make changes and adjustments as much as you need to.
 Just revise and double revise everything.